 Employees will be paid in accordance with the County of Greene's approved payroll policies; and employees are encouraged to use Direct Deposit for payroll disbursement.
 Employees will receive voucher statements for official record of payment for hours worked and payroll deductions.

 Accurately recording time worked is the responsibility of every employee.
 Federal and state laws require the County of Greene to keep an accurate record of time worked in order to calculate employee pay and benefits.
 Time worked is all the time spend on the job performing assigned duties.
-All employees are required to document their hours worked on the designed time cards.
+All employees are required to document their hours worked on Kronos Time and Attendance System.

 All non-exempt employees are required to accurately record the time they begin and end their work day, as well as the beginning time of each meal period.
 All work time shall be recorded on the day such work was performed.